About Us

 Q: What are the requirements to stay at the shelters?

-A: Anyone seeking shelter at BCCH must first conduct a simple phone intake.
-Upon that intake, staff will schedule a time to meet with the potential guest in-person to complete a formal intake which includes conducting a Coordinated Entry Assessment.
+A: Anyone seeking shelter at BCCH begins with a brief phone intake.
+During this call, staff will gather basic information and schedule an in-person meeting to complete a formal intake, which includes a Coordinated Entry Assessment in alignment with state and federal standards.

 Q: How long can someone stay at the shelter?

-Q: What common biases does the public have about the shelter?
+Q: What common bias does the public have about the shelter?
 What are the impacts on the shelter from these biases?

-Q: Can I get food or clothing from the shelter if I am not staying there?
+Q: Can I utilize the facilities at the shelter if I am not staying there?

 Q: How can I reach someone staying at the shelter?